How to Save at the Supermarket

 1) Make a Weekly Grocery List

 If you end up entering a supermarket with little to no idea of what you’re going to buy, you’ll end up with a trolley full of items that will only end up in the back of the cupboard.
-If you know exactly what you’re planning to purchase before you get inside the shop door, you’ll be less likely to overspend on items you don’t need.
+On the other hand, if you know exactly what you’re planning to purchase before you get inside the shop door, you’ll be less likely to overspend on items you don’t need.
 Make a grocery list to help you achieve this.

 2) Create a Regular Menu

 If you’re the sort of person who enjoys takeaways or eating out, it can be beneficial to try and replicate your favourite dishes at home.
 Not only will your culinary skills improve, but you’ll also save a fortune on unnecessary restaurant bills and fast food deliveries.
 For example, you could turn Monday night into Mexican night, Tuesday into Burger and Fries night, and so on.
 By sticking to a regular menu, you’ll find it easier to stick to your weekly grocery list, too.

 Advertisements in magazines and newspapers regularly feature money-off coupons for popular products.
 Marketers also regularly use targeted smartphone advertising for the same purposes.
 It’s a great idea to make a habit of keeping an eye open for coupons.
 While 50p off your weekly shop here and there might not seem like a great deal, don’t forget that pennies make up the pounds.
 If it’s practical, assign an area of your purse or wallet to store coupons for when you really need them.